opendaylight/infrautils/docs/getting-started-guide/features.rst

 ~~~~~~~~~~~

 Application code uses the org.opendaylight.infrautils.metrics.MetricProvider API, typically looked up from the
-OSGi service registry using e.g. Blueprint annotations @Inject @OsgiService, to register new Meters
+OSGi service registry using e.g. Blueprint annotations @Inject @Reference, to register new Meters
 (to "tick/mark events" and measure their rate), Counters (for things that go up and down again), and Timers (to stop watch durations).
 Support for "Gauges" is to be added; contributions welcome.